Remorax/Website/content/contact/index.md

 title: 'Get In Touch'
 ---

-Although I'm not currently looking for freelance opportunities, my inbox is always open.
-Whether for a potential project or just to say hi, I'll try my best to answer your email!
+**I am currently actively looking for research internships for 2020, and I also happen to have a very flexible time period!
+Feel free to shoot a mail below.**